-Symptoms of Thyroid Eye Disease
+Symptoms Of Thyroid Eye Disease

 Symptoms and signs also vary, depending on the severity of the disease.
 These include eye irritation/dryness, eye pressure, tearing, redness, eyelid swelling and retraction, bulgy or protruded eyes (proptosis), double vision (diplopia) and blurred or even loss of vision.
 The vision loss can be significant eye dryness or exposure (secondary to bulgy eyes – proptosis) and/or from optic nerve compression.

-Treatment for Graves’ Disease
+Treatment For Grave’s Disease

 During the active inflammatory stage of Graves’ disease, the eye symptoms are treated conservatively, including aggressive eye lubrication and possibly systemic medication (steroids).
 Smoking has been shown to worsen the eye pathology and hence quitting is highly recommended.
 Frequent monitoring may be necessary, especially in severe cases with significant bulgy eyes and risk of optic nerve damage.

-Orbital Decompression Surgery
+Orbital Decompression Surgery For Thyroid Eye Disorders

 Oculoplastic Surgeon Dr. Taban in Los Angeles uses the latest minimally invasive technique, through hidden incisions, to achieve the desired effect.
-By making the orbit larger internally, the eyeball can sit back more into a more natural state, reducing or eliminating the appearance of bulging eyes.This is an outpatient surgery with about 7-10 days of postoperative swelling/bruising.
+By making the orbit larger internally, the eyeball can sit back more into a more natural state, reducing or eliminating the appearance of bulging eyes.This is an outpatient surgery procedure with about 7-10 days of postoperative swelling/bruising.
 Second stage surgery is for those with restrictive strabismus causing diplopia (double vision) not corrected by prism glasses.
 The third stage operation is eyelid surgery, both reconstructive and cosmetic.
 Eyelid retraction is a frequent abnormality of thyroid eye disease causing elevation of the upper eyelids, giving a “stared" look appearance.
 This can be corrected, along with bags around the eyes.